 Any application for a permit to demolish or remove all or part of a landmark or improvement in an Historic District shall be filed with the Landmarks Commission.
 Such application shall be made in all cases, both when demolition

 or removal is planned as an isolated event and when said demolition or removal is considered in conjunction with a special development plan, a rezoning plan or a conditional use plan.
 No owner or operator of a landmark, or improvement in an Historic district, shall be granted a permit to demolish or remove such property unless a Certificate of Appropriateness therefor has been granted by the Landmarks Commission.
 (Am. by Ord.
-8117, 10-3-83)
+8117, 10-3-83)2.
+Procedure.

 Except as provided in Section 28.12(10)(d), the Landmarks Commission shall hold a public hearing on each application for a wrecking or removal permit and shall follow the procedures required for other hearings by Madison General